The Report - A Mission to the North

 There is much work going on in Scotland and we have a number of people that we work with regularly as part of our National Church Planting Network group.
 I think the best person for you to be in touch with to start with would be... (he) has a great overview of all that is happening in Scotland and works ecumenically with other Scottish church leaders…

 Just in time, as I was planning to be in Edinburgh the next day.
+On arrival in Edinburgh, I found the magnificent church building and was warmly welcomed.

-My thoughts were to move to Edinburgh and explore helping with the apparent need.
-So, I promptly wrote to enquire and received the response below:
+Once introductions were done, I asked and was told about the mission and various outreaches of the church.
+My thoughts were, if necessary, I could maybe move to Edinburgh and help with the apparent need in the area.
+So, I promptly wrote to make enquiries and received the response below:

 ...
 The situation and context in Scotland is very different to England - both in society and in the church.
 We have much to learn from what God is doing in other parts of the world, including south of the border.